 Our next greatest expense and opportunity for saving money while traveling is food.
 This includes two separate line items on our budget:

 - Eating Out: First off, we save money by not eating out very often.
 It also helps save a few pounds as well.
 To see how I use my small kitchen for our meals click here.
-We save our eating out allowance for the places that are unique to an area, and we try to stay away from overly touristy places.
-In my experience, the best local places to eat are the mom and pop hole-in-the-wall places.
-The food is usually better and more authentic, and costs far less.
+We save our eating-out allowance for the places that are unique to an area, and we try to stay away from overly touristy places.
+In my experience, the best local places to eat are the mom-and-pop hole-in-the-wall places.
+The food is usually better and more authentic and costs far less.
 When we’re going to be spending a day out, we will usually eat a hearty breakfast before heading out, take a picnic lunch and snacks with us, and try to get back to the RV for dinner.

 - Groceries: One of the easiest ways to save money on groceries is by using coupons.
 You can go old school and pick up a Sunday paper in virtually any city to get coupons, or you can use websites like coupons.com that let you select and print coupons.
-Also, most chain groceries stores like Safeway or Publix have online coupons you can link to your shopper card and save at the register without ever having to cut any coupons.
+Also, most chain grocery stores like Safeway or Publix have online coupons you can link to your shopper card and save at the register without ever having to cut any coupons.
 Another great way to save money, and eat healthier is to shop at Farmer’s Markets.
 The produce is generally fresher and less expensive than at the grocery stores.

 Fuel